 Students may appeal a final grade by completing and processing a Grade Appeal Form available from the chief academic officer.

 The following grades are given at the university.
-As appropriate, they appear on mid-term reports, semester or summer term grade reports, and transcripts.
+As appropriate, they appear on midterm reports, semester or summer term grade reports, and transcripts.

-- A Excellent
+A Excellent

-- B Above Average
+B Above Average

-- C Average
+C Average

-- D Passing
+D Passing

-- F Failure
+F Failure

-- AU Audit.
-(No credit is given for the course, but attendance is required in at least 70 percent of the scheduled class sessions.)
+AU Audit.
+No credit is given for the course, but attendance is required in at least 70 percent of the scheduled class sessions.

-- S Satisfactory.
-(Used for proficiency courses and some developmental courses, some practicum courses, institutes, workshops, and the completed thesis or field project.
-Indicates satisfactory completion of course requirements.)
+S Satisfactory.
+Used for proficiency courses and some developmental courses, some practicum courses, institutes, workshops, and the completed thesis or field project.
+Indicates satisfactory completion of course requirements.

-- R Repeat.
-(Used exclusively for developmental and proficiency courses.
-Indicates that course requirements have not been satisfied and that the course must be repeated to satisfy the proficiency requirement.)
+R Repeat.
+Used exclusively for developmental and proficiency courses.
+Indicates that course requirements have not been satisfied and that the course must be repeated to satisfy the proficiency requirement.

-- PR Progress.
-(Used only for thesis, field project, senior readings, some practicum courses, and as a mid-term grade for graduate seminar courses.)
+PR Progress.
+Used only for thesis, field project, senior readings, some practicum courses, and as a midterm grade for graduate seminar courses.
 Indicates that acceptable progress has been made.
-To receive a permanent grade of "S," the student re-registers for the course until the course requirements are completed. - NP No Progress.
-Used for thesis, field project, senior readings, some practicum courses, and as a mid-term grade for graduate seminar courses to indicate that acceptable progress has not been made. - Incomplete.
+To receive a permanent grade of S, the student reregisters for the course until the course requirements are completed.

+NP No Progress.
+Used for thesis, field project, senior readings, some practicum courses, and as a midterm grade for graduate seminar courses to indicate that acceptable progress has not been made.

+I Incomplete.
 Given at the discretion of the course instructor only when circumstances beyond the student's control prevent completion of course requirements within the established time.
-The student requests an "I" in lieu of a final course grade from the instructor, whose approval is required.
-The instructor reports the "I" and files a form with the registrar's office documenting the work requiring completion and other conditions.
-An Incomplete not completed within one calendar year automatically becomes an "F" for both undergraduate and graduate students.
+The student requests an I in lieu of a final course grade from the instructor, whose approval is required.
+The instructor reports the I and files a form with the Registrar's Office documenting the work requiring completion and other conditions.
+An Incomplete not completed within one calendar year automatically becomes an F for both undergraduate and graduate students.
 (The instructor has the option of setting a terminal date of less than one year.)
-Students should not re-register for a course in which they have an "I"; if they do so, the "I" will become an "F" at the time when a grade is awarded in the re-registered course.
+Students should not reregister for a course in which they have an I. If they do so, the I will become an F at the time when a grade is awarded in the reregistered course.

 CR Credit.
-Used in acceptance of transfer courses.
+Used only for transfer credits.